Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Discrete Magnus expansion and discrete pre-Lie Magnus expansion

-{\it Open boundary conditions.} We now focus on the evolution problem associated to integrable systems with open boundary conditions, although we are not going to discuss here about the notion of integrability for such systems (the interested reader is referred to \cite{Sklyanin} for a detailed exposition).
-In order to describe discrete systems with open boundary conditions within integrability \cite{Sklyanin}, we also need to consider the following difference equation
+We now focus on the evolution problem that involves a ``folding''.
+Such evolution problems are also associated with integrable systems with open boundary conditions (instead of periodic ones), although we are not going to discuss here the integrability conditions for such systems (the interested reader is referred to~\cite{Sklyanin, Sklyaninb} for a detailed exposition).

+In order to describe discrete systems with a ``folding'', we also need to introduce the so called backward time evolution equation.
+In order to achieve this, we need to introduce the operator